cwld/ubuntu-config-tool/README.md

 files:
   - <name>:
-      source: <relative or absolute path to copy files from>
+      source: <relative or absolute path to copy file from>
-      destination: <relative or absolute path to copy files to>
+      destination: <relative or absolute path to copy file to>
-      requiresRestart <true if service must be restarted on update, false if restart not required>
       access:
-        owner: <destination file(s) owner>
+        owner: <destination file owner>
-        group: <destination file(s) group>
+        group: <destination file group>
-        mode: <destination file(s) mode in octal format>
+        mode: <destination file mode in octal format>

 service:
   startCommand: <command used to start the service>